 Decoding biology with computing and machine learning

-My name is Adam Riesselman, and I am a scientist that studies biology by building novel tools using statistics, machine learning, and high-performance computing.
+My name is Adam Riesselman, and I am a scientist that studies biology by building novel tools using statistics, machine learning, and robotics.
 I am currently a Staff Machine Learning Engineer at Hippo Harvest in the San Francisco Bay Area.
+(We grow plants with robots!)

 I received my PhD in Biomedical Informatics from Harvard University in the lab of Debora Marks as a Department of Energy Computational Science Graduate Fellow, where I was named a Frederick A. Howes Scholar.
 I received a B.A. in Biochemistry: Cell and Molecular Biology from Drake University in Des Moines, Iowa, where was awarded the Oreon E. Scott Outstanding Senior Award.